CorrelAid/datenguide-python/README.rst

 Further information
 ============

-  For detailed examples see the notebooks xxx.
+  For detailed examples see the notebooks in the use_case folder.

-  For a detailled documentation of all statistics and fields see the _Datenguide API.
+  For a detailed documentation of all statistics and fields see the _Datenguide API.